 "The perception about contacts in sports is that the lens will fall out and be a major issue for the athlete.
 What I typically see is quite the contrary.
-The athlete typically is having trouble with his or her vision and wearing contacts enhances their performance because they can see the field or court more clearly and have a wider field of view than wearing glasses."
+For an athlete, wearing contacts enhances their performance because they can see the field or court more clearly and have a wider field of view than wearing glasses."

-All About Vision provides a great list of the advantages of contact lenses over glasses or “rec specs” for sports.
+All About Vision provides a great list showing the advantages of contact lenses over glasses or impact-resistant rec specs for sports.

 - Better peripheral vision